- Separatists defended their majority in Catalonia on Thursday.

 - The four-party deal allows Mark Rutte to stay in power for four more years.
 Read more

-- Spain has dissolved the autonomous Catalan government and taken eight of its thirteen ministers into custody.
+- Spain has dissolved the autonomous Catalan government and charged its members with rebellion and sedition after they declared independence.

 - Spanish prime minister Mariano Rajoy maintains “no self-determination referendum” was held in Catalonia on Sunday, although millions voted.